Frequently Asked Questions

 - Q: What is the “Biospecimen Report”?

 A: Annually, the Office of Intramural Research (OIR) distributes an electronic survey, asking Intramural Research Program (IRP) researchers to identify what biospecimens they are storing.
-This used to occur at the beginning of July, but now occurs in late September.
-The collated survey responses are used to write the Biospecimen Report, an intramural NIH-wide assessment of storage and tracking practices, mandated by Congress in the NIH Reform Act of 2006.
+The collated survey responses are used to write the annual Biospecimen Report, an intramural NIH-wide assessment of storage and tracking practices, mandated by Congress in the NIH Reform Act of 2006.

 - Q: Some scientists use the terms human “samples” and “biospecimens” interchangeably.
 What is the correct nomenclature?